 A. The driveway of the client I just mentioned posed another problem: It was located on a slope, so the doors could not swing open, they had to slide parallel with the rest of the front fence.
 This eliminated some of the possibilities of having a pedestrian gate at the side of the driveway gate.
 We had to consider the driveway gates opening in towards the property, so you could pull into the drive from the roadway without getting your car hit.
 But when we looked at the driveway slope, we saw it was too steep to open them inward without raising them up a few feet for ground clearance.

 Q. What other general tips do you have for consumers contemplating installation?

 A. Other considerations would be any bylaw restrictions for height and location setbacks from property lines or road edges.
 Will a driveway gate block a neighbor’s view of the street when they are leaving the driveway?
-Is it set far enough in that a vehicle can sit comfortably off the road while opening it, so as not to be hanging out half way in traffic?
-What bylaws are in place that determine fire code and firefighter access to your property?
+Is it set far enough in that a vehicle can sit comfortably off the road while opening it, so as not to be hanging out halfway in traffic?
+What bylaws are in place that determines fire code and firefighter access to your property?

 Who Is Paul Corsetti?

-Through 9 years of working in the trade, along with achieving a degree and diploma in Landscape Architecture through Ryerson University in Toronto, Canada, Paul has gained vast experience in the landscape industry.
-He is able to plan elements of design work based on his years of experience spent as a professional gardener, a contractor, and a stone sales rep. In co-ordination with “GardenStructure.com” and his design company “Hands In Nature, Landscape Designs” (both based in Canada), Paul is able to bring this knowledge forward to his clients.
+Through nine years of working in the trade, along with achieving a degree and diploma in Landscape Architecture through Ryerson University in Toronto, Canada, Paul has gained vast experience in the landscape industry.
+He is able to plan elements of design work based on his years of experience spent as a professional gardener, a contractor, and a stone sales rep. In co-ordination with “GardenStructure.com” and his design company “Hands In Nature, Landscape Designs” (both based in Canada), Paul brings this knowledge forward to his clients.